grpc/proposal/A45-retry-stats.md

 | grpc.io/client/transparent\_retries            | transparent\_retries\_per\_call | sum          | grpc\_client\_method |
 | grpc.io/client/retry\_delay\_per\_call         | retry\_delay\_per\_call         | distribution | grpc\_client\_method |

+### Tracing

+If retry is not enabled on the client channel, the gRPC tracing module should behave the same as it does today.
+If retry is enabled, the gRPC tracing module should create a tracing span for each call from the perspective of the application, and create a child span for each individual call attempt, including transparent retry attempts.
+The parent span is named in the form of `Sent.<service name>.<method name>`, which is the same as the case when retry is not enabled.
+The span for each individual call attempt is named in the form of `Attempt.<service name>.<method name>`, and is with the following additional span attributes:

+      `previous-rpc-attempts` : number of preceding attempts,
+      `transparent-retry`     : whether the attempt is a transparent retry.

+The child span should record the message events of the attempt as the call span would do in the case when retry is not enabled.

 ## Rationale